NEWLY DIAGNOSED

 A rare gene fusion that can drive cancer growth and may have tumour-agnostic targeted therapy relevance.

-These may matter depending on the test panel used, the tumour type, and available treatment or trial pathways.
+These may matter depending on the test panel used, the tumour type, available treatments and clinical trial pathways.

-Please order comprehensive genomic profiling and confirm whether my tumour has dMMR/MSI-high, FGFR2 fusion or rearrangement, IDH1 mutation, BRAF V600E, HER2, NTRK, RET, MET, BRCA/HRD, TMB, or any other actionable alteration.
+Patient request: Please order comprehensive genomic profiling and confirm whether my tumour has dMMR/MSI-high, FGFR2 fusion or rearrangement, IDH1 mutation, BRAF V600E, HER2, NTRK, RET, MET, BRCA/HRD, TMB or any other actionable alteration.

 Australian Genomic Profiling Pathway